mastixstudio/mastixstudio/IntroductionToAAD.md

   <br/>
   <img src="https://github.com/mastixstudio/mastixstudio/blob/main/assets/computation-graph-subgraph-collapsed-v2.png?raw=true" alt="Computational graph" style="width: 40%;">
   <br/>
-    <i>Figure 8: Sub-graph collapsed into single node on the outer graph.
-This node is treated as an outer reverse on the high-performance graph.</i>
+    <i>Figure 8: The sub-graph is collapsed into single node and is treated as an outer reverse on the high-performance graph.</i>
   <br/>
   <br/>
 </div>